l-d-s/rankGap/README.md

 <img src="man/figures/README-rgap_stephist-1.png" width="60%" />

-Here you can see that the signal of overlap is concentrated among the top 25% of genes (ordered by maximum rank across the 3 conditions or, loosely, “importance in any condition”).
+We use “line histograms” here to avoid overplotting.
+Here you can see that the signal of overlap is concentrated among the top 25% of genes (ordered by maximum rank across the 3 conditions or, loosely, “importance in at least one condition”).

-(We use “line histograms” here to avoid overplotting.)

 ## Installation